Curvature Perturbations from First-Order Phase Transitions: Implications to Black Holes and Gravitational Waves

 Due to the negative non-Gaussianity (NG), even for a completion rate as low as $\beta/H=4$, $P({\delta^{(C)}})$ drops sharply around $\delta^{(C)}\sim 0.1$ and is strongly suppressed above the optimistic PBH threshold $\delta^{(C)}_c\gtrsim 0.4$ in Eq.~\eqref{eq:PBH_threshold}.
 We found similar results for $\beta/H =2$, just above the no-completion boundary.
 We conclude that within the framework considered here, slow FOPTs do not appear to yield PBHs in observable amounts.
-The PDF for $\delta^{(F)}$ in the flat gauge is broader but still heavily skewed, and with the collapse threshold shifted to $\delta^{(F)}_c\simeq 10\,\delta^{(C)}_c$ -- following from Eq.~\eqref{eq:delta_C_F} -- the conclusion remains unchanged.
-Note that our analysis neglects non-linear corrections to the density–curvature relation, which would slightly reduce the variance of $\delta^{(C)}$ further \cite{DeLuca:2019qsy,Young:2019yug}.
+The PDF for $\delta^{(F)}$ in the spatially-flat gauge, shown in red in Fig.~\ref{fig:proba_distrib_P_deltaC}, is broader but still heavily skewed, and with the collapse threshold shifted to{

+following from Eqs.~\eqref{eq:delta_C_F} and \eqref{eq:Poisson_eq} with $k=\mathcal{H}$, $\omega=1/3$, and $\Phi'\simeq 0$~\footnote{As known from textbooks, e.g.~\cite{Baumann:2022mni}, and re-derived in the SuM, the approximation $\Phi'\simeq0$ holds for superhorizon modes only in the absence of non-adiabatic pressure perturbations, $\delta_{p,\mathrm{nad}}=0$.
+In our scenario, bubble dynamics generate $\delta_{p,\mathrm{nad}}\neq0$, leading to departures from $\Phi'\simeq0$ on superhorizon scales.
+Nevertheless, $\Phi'\simeq0$ remains a good approximation near horizon crossing, $k\simeq \mathcal{H}$, justifying its use in evaluating the PBH collapse threshold.
+The time evolution of $\Phi(t)$ is shown in the SuM. },} the conclusion remains unchanged.
+Note that our analysis neglects non-linear corrections to the density-curvature relation, which would slightly reduce the variance of $\delta^{(C)}$ further \cite{DeLuca:2019qsy,Young:2019yug}.

-\textit{\textbf{ Induced Gravitational Waves.}} We now focus on the GW spectrum from FOPT dynamics, seizing the relevance of SIGWs from curvature perturbations.
+\textit{\textbf{ Induced Gravitational Waves.}} We now focus on the GW spectrum from FOPT, seizing the relevance of SIGWs from curvature perturbations.
 The GW abundance today can be written as

 where $\Omega_{\rm PGW}$ and $\Omega_{\rm SIGW}$ are the spectrum of primary GWs (PGWs) and SIGWs.
 Primary GW are produced from bubble collision and relativistic shells.
 Assuming that the latter remain thin and conserve their energy after collision, their GW spectrum is approximated by the broken power-law bulk flow formula~\cite{Jinno:2017fby,Konstandin:2017sat,Baldes:2024wuz}